pioc92/dofollow/README.md

 # dofollow
-vanilla plugin to dofollow one domain in the forum
+vanilla forum plugin to dofollow one domain in the forum

 Make a folder named dofollow
 Place all the files in it